stdlib-js/stdlib/docs/doctest.md

 A doctest annotation is a syntactically valid language comment consisting of a **marker** and an **expected value**.

 > **Note**: most of the following examples will be written in JavaScript which uses C-style comment syntax.
-While biased toward JavaScript, the doctest annotation convention endeavors to be language agnostic and not limited to any particular comment style.
+While invariably biased toward JavaScript, the doctest annotation convention endeavors to be language agnostic and not limited to any particular comment style.

 Doctest annotations begin with one of three keyword markers (with limited exceptions documented below):